 Clearly, toy guns are beneficial in ensuring the optimum growth and development of children.
 However, we do recognize the apprehension and fear of many parents regarding the use of these toys.
 Like we said earlier, we don’t necessarily believe that playing with toy guns will create a very aggressive, trigger-happy, and very violent adult.
 We firmly believe that toy guns are instruments of child development.
 We also believe that it is our responsibility to make sure that these toy guns are used in a positive and developmentally-appropriate way.
 Hence, we have come up with several tips for parents to help guide their children in playing responsibly with toy guns.

 - Always talk with your child about guns.
 Don’t talk about guns at your kid.
-It is important to have an idea about what he or she knows about toy guns.
+It is important to have an idea about what he or she knows about toy guns and understand their application.
 You have to be consistent in underscoring the difference between your child’s toy gun and the real thing.
 You can do this by emphasizing the fun in pretend play.

-- Limit your kid’s exposure to violent movies, TV shows, as well as video games.
+- Limit your kid’s exposure to violent movies, TV shows, and most importantly video games.
 Child development experts agree that if there is one thing you need to be concerned about, that would be your kid’s desensitization to violence as depicted in movies, films, and video games.